Scholarship Winners

 Rausch-Lewis Scholarship

 The Rausch-Lewis Scholarship is funded by Diane and Robert Lewis.
-Undergraduate students with a major in Dietetics or graduate students with a major in Nutrition or the Dietetic Internship are eligible to apply.
+Undergraduate students with a major in Dietetics or graduate students in the MS Nutrition/Dietetic Internship are eligible to apply.
 Applicants must have a minimum GPA of 2.0, with preference going to students with a 3.5 GPA or higher.
 Applicants must be involved in community activities relating to nutrition, as well as demonstrate outstanding accomplishments and character.
-The ISU Department of Nutrition and Dietetics is thrilled to have four students receive this honor for 2023.

 Jeanette Rowe Memorial Scholarship

 The Jeanette Rowe Memorial Scholarship is awarded through the Beta Rho Chapter of Phi Upsilon Omicron (Phi U) National Honor Society.
 Phi U recognizes students in the field of Family and Consumer Sciences that are in the top 35% of their class, exhibit potential for professional and community leadership, demonstrate a spirit of service, and exemplify character through personal integrity and professional attitude.
-The Jeanette Rowe Memorial Scholarship awarded 4 scholarships to Phi U members at ISU, with awards ranging from $400 to $674.
+The Jeanette Rowe Memorial Scholarship awarded 4 scholarships to Phi U members at ISU.

 Hannah Buffat